 Why do we charge for some of our services?

-Although the Inventory is a non-profit organization administered by a state institution, we are funded solely through contracts and grants to perform specific environmental research and analysis services.
-While some of our contracts include funding to provide limited services to the public, we are unable to meet the demand from all of our potential clients through contracts and grants.
+Although the Inventory is administered by a state institution, we are funded solely through contracts and grants to perform specific environmental research and analysis services.
+Some of our contracts include funding to provide limited services to the public, but we are unable to meet the demand from all of our potential clients through contracts and grants.
 We therefore charge for many of our products and services in order to cover the costs of providing those services.
 We appreciate your understanding and cooperation.

 How do I pay for data services?